-TIP: Keep the remaining soaked basil seeds and cooked falooda sev in the refrigerator for 2 to 3 days.
+Tip: Keep the remaining soaked basil seeds and cooked sev in the refrigerator for 2 to 3 days.
 Add soaked sabja seeds to lemon-based drinks, rose-based drinks, any sherbet or even just plain water or chilled milk.

-- Vegan options: Make this falooda recipe vegan by using chilled Almond Milk and vegan ice cream or kulfi.
-Add agar agar jelly or vegan jello.
+- Vegan options: Make this recipe vegan by using cold Almond Milk and a plant based ice cream.
+Also add agar agar jelly or vegan jello.

-- Vermicelli: If you do have falooda sev, substitute thin whole wheat vermicelli or rice vermicelli instead.
+- Vermicelli: If you do not have falooda sev, substitute thin whole wheat vermicelli or thin rice vermicelli instead.

-- Scaling: The recipe can be halved or made into a big batch easily.
+- Scaling: The recipe can be halved for smaller servings or made into a big batch easily.

 - Fruity flavors: Add chopped fruits, like mangoes, strawberries, apple.
 I have earlier shared Mango Falooda which makes use of fresh sweet mango pulp.
 But only add fruits that are compatible with milk.
 Fruit purees or dates puree can also be added.

-- Chocolate falooda: Make chocolate falooda by using chocolate syrup.
+- Chocolate falooda: Make the chocolate variant by using chocolate syrup or chocolate sauce.

 - Dry fruits falooda: This variation can be made by making a paste of soaked dry fruits and nuts and adding it to milk and then topping with more nuts.

 - Kesar Pista falooda: A popular faluda variation is made with saffron (kesar) and pista (pistachios).